TREATMENT

 - Rash

-There are creams and lotions that can help treat these; please discuss this with the nursing staff.
+There are creams and lotions that can help treat these so please discuss this with our devoted nursing staff.

 - Vision changes and/or eye pain.